CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 The Interface Segregation principle is demonstrated by the `Filter` interface and all of the filter classes that implement this interface.
 All of the fiters implement the `checkSchedule()` interface method which takes in a schedule object.
 All of our filter classes need to extract relevant information from a given schedule to see if it meets the criteria or not.
 There are no cases where a filter does not implement this method, hence satisfying the Interface Segregation Principle.

 ### Dependency inversion principle
+Our program applies the Dependency inversion principle to adhere to the Open-closed principle.
+In the example of OCP above, `Controller` acts a as a high-level module that depends on `Filter` as an abstraction layer.
+The actual `Filter`subclasses, such as `InPersonFilter` and `TimeFilter`, are implementations of the abstract layer.
+Therefore the 'details' of the program (i.e. what filters `Controller` calls and what each `Filter` subclass actually performs on the schedule) are dependent on the abstraction, and not the other way around.

 ## Packaging Strategies